Nagelsaker/SimpleNN/README.md

 I could not get the network to work no matter how I changed the hyperparameters, but once I replaced the binary counter problem with a simpler counter, the network worked almost immediately.
 Since the simpler counter only requires one of the output neurons to be 1, I swapped Sigmoid activation with Softmax.
 Now all output neurons are summed to 1, called probability distribution.
 After reading through numerous forums online, I discovered that most people avoid using Sigmoid activation due to its flaws.

 To convert my simple network to a binary counter, I simply have to add two more layers converting the binary in- and output-values to strings containing only one active neuron.

+Since this neural network is both trained and tested on the same data, it can hardly be called machine learning, however this project was a great exercise to learn the concepts of Neural Networks.
+By using already existing api's like TensorFlow with Keras, you can easily create far superior networks.
+For instance I was able to create a network that could read handwritten MNIST digits by using Python with TensorFlow + Keras, with less than 30 lines of code.